shuchityagi/escrow/README.md

 - Call **raiseDispute()**

 >This can be called by the creator or the receiver **before the deadline for the contract expires** to block the escrow and get the validators involved.
+From there on, the concept of deadline is completely breached and the funds are only controlled by the validators.

 - Validators can then choose to **withdraw()** the payment to receiver's account or **refund()** it back to the creator.
 Each validator can vote once.
 And once the minimum decorum of votes is reached, the contract transfers the funds to the elected benefieciary.

+- **abortEscrow()** can only be called by the creator under two circumstances :
+  1. The contract is still under the CREATED state.
+Hasn't been locked yet.
+  2. The contract has reached the deadline and no disputes were raised.

+- **updateEscrow()** is called in case a transferFrom was used instead of the ERC223 transfer function to fund the escrow.
+In such case, the contract will not be able to call the tokenFallback().
+To update the metrics of the escrow, this function should be called by te creator after depositing the funds.